Skip to content

 Function: Controls the rotation amplitude and velocity (7 increments) of the compensating motor in response to detected movement.

 Effect: Higher speed settings result in faster and larger motor responses, while lower settings make the compensation gentler and more gradual.
-Usage Scenario:

 • For rapid or vigorous animal movements, increase speed to prevent cable tension buildup.